D3Ext/WEF/README.md

 [WEF] Wi-Fi Exploitation Framework 1.3

 [*] Interfaces:
-    eth0
-	wlan0
+    docker0
+    ens33
+    lo

 Required parameters:
-	-i, --interface)    The name of your network card interface in managed mode
+    -i, --interface)    The name of your network adapter interface in managed mode

 Optional parameters:
-	-v, --verbose)      Show more info during the attacks -h, --help)         Show this help panel
+    -h, --help)         Show this help panel
     --version)          Print the version and exit
 ```

 See [here](https://github.com/D3Ext/WEF/wiki/Usage-&-Tips) for more information about how to use the tool and other related topics